-First U.S. Patients Treated With CRISPR As Gene-Editing Human Trials Get Underway
+First U.S. Patients Treated With CRISPR As Human Gene-Editing Trials Get Underway

 "Findings from this research study will be shared at an appropriate time via medical meeting presentation or peer-reviewed publication," a university spokesperson wrote in an email to NPR.

-But beyond the cancer study, researchers in Europe, the United States and Canada are launching at least a half dozen carefully designed studies aimed at using CRISPR to treat a variety of diseases.
+But beyond the cancer study, researchers in Europe, the United States and Canada are launching at least half a dozen carefully designed studies aimed at using CRISPR to treat a variety of diseases.

 What other diseases are they testing treatments for?

-Two trials sponsored by CRISPR Therapeutics of Cambridge, Mass., and Vertex Pharmaceuticals of Boston, are designed to treat genetic blood disorders.
-One is for sickle cell disease and another is a similar genetic condition called beta thalassemia.
+Two trials sponsored by CRISPR Therapeutics of Cambridge, Mass., and Vertex Pharmaceuticals of Boston are designed to treat genetic blood disorders.
+One is for sickle cell disease, and another is a similar genetic condition called beta thalassemia.

 In fact, the first beta thalassemia patient was recently treated in Germany.
 More patients may soon get their blood cells edited using CRISPR at that hospital and a second clinic in Germany, followed by patients at medical centers in Toronto, London and possibly elsewhere.

-The first sickle disease patients could soon start getting the DNA in their blood cells edited in this country in Nashville, Tenn., San Antonio, Texas, and New York City.
+The first sickle disease patients could soon start getting the DNA in their blood cells edited in this country in Nashville, Tenn., San Antonio and New York.

-And yet another study, sponsored by Editas Medicine, Inc., of Cambridge, Mass., will try to treat an inherited form of blindness known as Leber congenital amaurosis.
+And yet another study, sponsored by Editas Medicine of Cambridge, Mass., will try to treat an inherited form of blindness known as Leber congenital amaurosis.

 That study is noteworthy because it would be the first time scientists try using CRISPR to edit genes while they are inside the human body.
 The other studies involve removing cells from patients, editing the DNA in those cells in the lab and then infusing the modified cells back into patients' bodies.